RomanKalitovskiy/django_ts/README.md

 # django_ts

-It is readmi file for our project
+This is readme file for our project